 There is no Canadian government office in Niue.
 You can obtain consular assistance from the High Commission of Canada to New Zealand, in Wellington.

 Wellington - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Wellington and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the High Commission of Canada, in Wellington, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.